F5Networks/f5-ipam-controller/README.md

 - F5-ipam-controller cannot update and delete the hostname in the F5-IPAM custom resource hence update and deletion of IP address for virtual server custom may not work as expected.
 In case if the user wants to reflect the changes, the user can delete the F5-IPAM custom resource from kube-system named "f5ipam" and restart both the controller.
 - Currently, F5 IPAM Controller does not support the update of CIDR and hostname.
 - If F5-IPAM Controller is misconfigured after it allocates few IPs for VS CR.
 It will remove all its entry from the IPStatus.
 After the user reconfigured with the correct one, FIC may not get the previous same IPs for the hostname
+- `--ip-range` parameter will be improved to accept IP address range from a subnet, range of multiple subnets and range of IP addresses separated by a dash '-'.